-If your unit is not equipped with a defrost button, simply set the unit to cook at 30 to 50 percent of its full power.
+If your microwave is not equipped with a defrost button, simply set the appliance to cook at 30 to 50 percent of its full power.
 Many meats require eight to 10 minutes per pound being thawed, so base your time on the weight of your item.
 For instance, if you are thawing 1 pound of chicken, set it on eight minutes, but stop it frequently to turn and flip the meat to be certain it gets thawed through.
 Do not leave thawing meat unattended.

 To safely defrost food without a microwave, place frozen food in your refrigerator until it is thawed.
 To more quickly thaw food, submerge the package in cold water for a few minutes.
 It is important that the outer layer of the food not get above 40 degrees F, as this is the temperature at which bacteria can begin to grow.
 Any time you are thawing food, especially food containing raw meat, keep a close eye on it, and cook it as soon as it is thawed.
 Frozen foods have a long shelf life, but refrigerated foods do not.